- Course Registration Guide

 (Grade 10; Semester; .5 credit)

-The subject proposes to walk through a path of reflection on fundamental issues of Argentine History of the 20th century and the beginning of the 21st.
-Through a journey of the political, social, economic and cultural history of Argentina in this period, the main axes will be drawn from which it is hoped to arrive at a global understanding of the historical evolution of the country.
-With the use of certain conceptual tools, students will be introduced to historical thinking, leading them to develop a critical perspective, in order to facilitate the analysis of the historical processes that will be studied during the subject.
+The subject reflects on fundamental issues of Argentine History of the 20th and the beginning of the 21st centuries.
+Through a journey of the political, social, economic and cultural history of Argentina in this period, students will arrive at a global understanding of the historical evolution of the country.
+With the use of certain conceptual tools, students will put into practice historical thinking, leading them to develop a critical perspective, in order to facilitate the analysis of the historical processes that will be studied during the subject.
 Likewise, work and research activities will be carried out that will deepen the proposed study.
-The development of comparative works with other Latin American historical realities will also be stimulated.
+The development of comparative works with other Latin American historical realities will also be encouraged.
 The subject is taught in Spanish and includes different kind of evaluation (practical work, essays, exams, oral presentations)

 Historia 10 SLL